poifuru-1564/OhenroGo/README.md

 -   **Log-in feature:** Users can log-in their account
 -   **Log-out feature:** Users can log-out their account

+## Cautions and Areas for Improvement

+**Security Issue: Login Function**
+There is sign-up function that allows users to create accounts.
+However, there is no email verification process, so we cannot confirm whether the provided email address actually exists.
+Additionally, when resetting a password, anyone who knows a matching username and email address can reset the user's password.
+This could be a potential security risk.

+**CSS Structure**
+The CSS is not organized in an object-oriented way.
+It can be improved by using a more structured approach, such as separating componenets or organizing styles by function.
+This would become especially helpful as the number of files increases.

+**Database Structure**
+There are many null records in the database.
+This may unnecessarily increase the database size.
+To reduce the number of null entries, dividing user records into category-specific tables or creating separate tables for each user role could be a possible improvement.

 ## Getting Started

 ### Prerequisites